Trade Overview

 • Bilateral Agreements:

-• India-Mauritius CECPA: Preferential access to Indian markets.
+• India–Mauritius CECPA: Preferential access for Mauritian goods and services to India’s vast market.

-• Turkey-Mauritius FTA: Zero duties on industrial goods.
+• Turkey–Mauritius FTA: Eliminates duties on a wide range of industrial goods.

 Continental & Regional Integration: